SitchApp/sitch-embed/readme.md

     initializeSitchButtons();

+If you're not using a package manager you would just call `initializeSitchButtons();` once the script has loaded.

-You can otionally provide a z-index for the embeded sitches to be placed at by giving a numerical argument.
+You can optionally provide a z-index for the embedded Sitches to be placed at by giving a numerical argument.
 So to make the Sitches use z-index 1000 I would type: `initializeSitchButtons(1000)`.

 `initializeSitchButtons()` must be called after the Sitch buttons are mounted in the DOM.
 If your DOM dynamically changes you'll have to re-execute the function any time new Sitch buttons are constructed.